prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

   list shall be filtered to only include transactions that include a valid reserve public key.

-  The bank account of the exchange is determined via the user name in the ``X-Taler-Bank-Username`` header.
+  The bank account of the exchange is determined via the user name in the ``Authorization`` header.
   In fact the transaction history might come from a "virtual" account, where multiple real bank accounts are merged into one history.